Table of Contents

 Wind Load

 Some of the buildings are tall, but the load acting on them is less.
 Some buildings are short, but the wind load acting on them is high.
 It is due to their building design.
-There is variation in the wind load as per the geographical location.
+There is variation in the wind load depending on the geographical location.

 Wind crates 3 types of forces on the building.